ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

     1. If a setpoint readback and readback are different from each other and not moving (default colour red)
     1. If a setpoint and setpoint readback are different and the setpoint is not changed (default colour red)
         1. TBD - we are not sure, we don't just want to copy values up from lower components.
+1. Synchronised moves: To avoid clash conditions it is desirable that most axes move together so that they reach their final destinations at the same time.
+This means setting the velocity of the axis before a move is started.
+There is no initial requirement to actively monitor the motors themselves to ensure continual crash avoidance, e.g. in the event of a motor stall.
+    - a caveat on this is that some axes should not be synchronised.
+Either because the motor velocities should not be changed (piezo motors) or they take a long time and have no clash conditions (e.g. multi-detector heights).

 ## Design Details